 Select “Remember Password.”

 And that’s it!
-If successful, your ELA Smart Hub will flash for 30 seconds.
+If successful, your ELA Smart lighting Hub will flash for 30 seconds.
 Now you can control your Smart Hub while connected to your home Wi-Fi.
 If it was not successful, the app will indicate this.
 Repeat the above steps and try again.

 The true benefit of having a smart light system, or any smart home system for that matter, is ease of use.
-By bridging the ELA hub to your home or office network, the power of your entire ELA system is literally at your fingertips.
+By bridging the ELA hub to your home or office network, the power of your entire ELA smart lighting system is literally at your fingertips.
 All you need is a smartphone, an ELA hub, and a home Wi-Fi network.